SOS-CER/SOS-CER.github.io/_projects/gp1/gp1-javadoc.md

 Check the option to **Use standard doclet**.
 Browse for your project as the destination and then append a `doc` folder to the end of the path.

+{% capture callout_content %}
+Make sure that you browse to your current project's location!
+The Javadoc tool remembers locations from other projects.
+You don't want to generate your Javadoc in the wrong location!

+**Always verify that your generated Javadoc is in your project AND that the generated Javadoc is pushed to the correct GitHub repository via the browser!**
+{% endcapture %}
+{% include callout.html content=callout_content  type="learningOutcomes" title="Javadoc Checks!" %}

 {% include image.html file="images/GenerateJavadoc.PNG" caption="Figure: Generate Javadoc" %}